Inspections

 Surveillance Inspections

 Follow-up inspections for facilities and quality systems that have been subject to a previous qualifying inspection.
-Focuses on any changes, checks implementation, and confirms compliance with program requirements.
+Surveillance inspections focus on any changes, checks implementation, and confirms compliance with program requirements.
+They also confirm the implementation of corrections from previous inspections.